How is Rent Credited?

-If the rental payment is not received by the 5th of the month at 5PM, a Late Fee, as specified on page 1 of your lease, of 10% of the monthly rent, or 10% of the unpaid balance, whichever is less, will be assessed against you.
+If the rental payment is not received by the 5th of the month at 5PM, a Late Fee, as specified on page 1 of your lease, of 10% of the periodic rent due, or 10% of the outstanding balance, whichever is less, will be assessed against you.
 You will also receive a letter notifying you that you are in breach of your lease and payment must be made promptly.
 If you do not make payment in a timely manner then we will file an Unlawful Detainer or Warrant-in-Debt against you in the local court of jurisdiction in order to collect the debt due.

 Signing up for auto pay online keeps you from having to remember one more thing to do every month!